chathura-de-silva/E-Commerce-Platform/docs/README.md

 * Product Details: Click on a product to view its details.
 This includes the product's name, description, price, and any available variants.
 User can also see images of the product.

-* Adding to Cart: When user has found an item user would like to purchase, click the "Add to Cart" button.
+* Adding to Cart: When user has found an item user would like to purchase, click the `Add to Cart` button.
 User can specify the quantity and select variants, if applicable.

 * Shopping Cart: To review user's selected items, click on the cart icon at the top of the page.
 Here, user can make any necessary adjustments to user's order.

-* Continue shopping : To go to the shopping page again, click on the Continue shopping button.
+* Continue shopping : To go to the shopping page again, click on the `Continue shopping` button.

-* go to Checkout: Once user is satisfied with user's selections, click "go to Checkout" to complete user's purchase.
+* go to Checkout: Once user is satisfied with user's selections, click `go to Checkout` to complete user's purchase.

 ## Checkout and Payment